Sports Safety for Children

 Participating in sports is great for children both physically and psychologically.
 Sports can increase a child's physical coordination, fitness, and self-esteem.
 In addition, sports can teach children about teamwork and self-discipline.

 However, because children's bodies are still growing and their coordination is still developing, children are more susceptible to sports injuries.
-Approximately 3.5 million children ages 14 and younger are treated for sports-related injuries each year.
+Many children ages 14 and younger are treated for sports-related injuries each year.

 Most childhood sports injuries occur because of the following factors: